 Does ice tea sound like a little old lady's drink to you?
-You might want to reconsider and take a field trip down the tea aisle in a big supermarket and you'll find lots of decaffeinated flavors and varieties you never even imagined!
-You can buy tea that's sweet or sour, spicy or smooth, fruity or ... well, go look for yourself!
+You might want to reconsider and take a field trip down the tea aisle in a big supermarket where you'll find lots of decaffeinated flavors and varieties you never even imagined!
+You can buy tea that's sweet or sour, spicy or smooth, and much more.

-Decaffeinated ice tea and herbal teas are great summertime drinks — grocery stores and cafes sell a slew of different kinds and flavors, and if you follow a few rules, they're way healthier than soda.
+Decaffeinated ice tea and herbal teas are great summertime drinks and if you follow a few rules, they're way healthier than soda.

 Green and black tea both contain caffeine.
 It's best to avoid these or look for decaffeinated versions.